Performance Breakdown

 Another issue is the roller isn’t efficient at picking up liquid, often pushing it forward instead of absorbing it.

-The “Submarine” nozzle removes stains well, but the roller leaves the surface damp because it fails to pick up residue thoroughly.
+The “Submarine” nozzle removes stains effectively, but the roller leaves the surface damp because it fails to thoroughly pick up residue.

 How Noisy is the Dyson V15S Submarine?

-I used a sound meter to check the V15S noise levels on both floor nozzles.
+I used a sound meter to measure the noise levels of the V15S on both floor nozzles.

 Laser Slim Roller Results